richardlawson/drupal-docker-compose/README.md

 You should hopefully see install instructions for your new drupal site.

-8. When you get to the instructions for the database select 'mysql' add the following:
+8. When you get to the instructions for the database select 'mysql' and add the following:

 ```
 db name: drupal